Orange-OpenSource/accessibility-statement-lib-ios/README.md

 ```

 * Add the results XML file from the va11ydette in racine folder of your project and rename it "accessibility_result.xml"
-* Add the "xmlFileName" attribute of the DeclarationView method

 Exemple